jmframe/NWM-CNN_california_AR_2023/README.md

 # Repository Structure
 * Figure1.ipynb: Analysis code for Figure 1 in the paper.
 * Table1.ipynb: Analysis code for Table 1 in the paper.
-* Figure2: QGIS map, no code available.
+* Figure2: QGIS map (no code), which can be found in the Hydroshare resource described below.
 * Figure3.ipynb: Analysis code for Figure 3 in the paper.
 * environment.yml: Conda environment file to recreate the analysis environment.